 Default autopilot modes on the handheld transmitter are set to auto and rally.
 In addition to changing autopilot modes using the handheld transmitter, users can also change modes with Swift GCS.
-However, the mode cannot be effectively changed if the transmitter is set to manual.
+Note: manual control will take precedence over other flight modes.